 4 things to know about Medigap plan options:

 1. There are 11 different plans in most states.
 Each Medigap plan option is named with a different letter.
-Click on one of the following Plans to learn more about that Medigap plan option:

 2. BY FEDERAL LAW, plans with the same letter provide the exact same benefits, no matter which company you buy from.
 The only difference is the cost of the premium.
 Plans with different letters provide different benefits.